dingavinga1/diffai/readme.md

 ### Starting the Web Application
 To start the web application (IDS backend), we can use the following command: ```python app.py```.
 This will start a web server on ```http://localhost:5000```.

+> Please note that the trained model is a little bulky in size so we decided not to upload it.
+We advise you to train the model against the mentioned dataset before running the application as an IDS.

 ### Starting MITMProxy
 Starting the web application is a dependency for this step as we are using Socket-IO for backend and frontend communication.
 That being said, the following command can be used to start up MITMProxy on port 8080: ```mitmproxy -s mitm.py```.